Address

 This will create a neutral pelvic tilt and stack up the pelvis

 2. BRACE the core.
 Tighten the muscles in the front (abdominals), side (obliques) and back (paraspinals).
-This would feel like Hyde response to having your tummy tickled or bracing against a punch to the belly button
+This would feel like the response to having your tummy tickled or bracing against a punch to the belly button

 3. Make a double chin.
-With the eyes leave – picture laser beams coming out of the eyes that are staying level to the floor, retract the neck backwards gently to give yourself a small double chin
+With the eyes level – picture laser beams coming out of the eyes that are staying level to the floor, retract the neck backwards gently to give yourself a small double chin

 4. Put 51% of your weight on your heels